AngularFire web codelab

 try {

-// 1 - You add a message with a loading icon that will get updated with the shared image.
+// 1 - Add a message with a loading icon that will get updated with the shared image.

 const messageRef = await this.addMessage(null, this.LOADING_IMAGE_URL);